-NOTE: In even years the AHS Research Grant is given to K-12 educators for herpetological projects and curricula.
-In odd years the grant is awarded for herpetological research in higher education.
+NOTE: AHS alternates its award cycle for each offering.
+The last award was offered in 2016 and was available to K-12 educators for herpetological projects and curricula.
+In 2018 the grant will be awarded for herpetological research in higher education.

 Alaska Herpetological Society

-Grant Purpose: The purpose of this grant is to support the development of K-12 projects and curricula related to Alaska's herpetofauna.
+Grant Purpose: The purpose of this grant is to stimulate and support herpetological research in the state of Alaska.

 Applicant Solicitation: Our grant program will be publicized in our biannual newsletter, on our email list, and on our facebook page.

-2. Submit a report of project activities at the end of the calendar year in which the project took place.
+4. Must agree to submit a report of research activities at the end of the calendar year in which the research took place.
 This will include a financial statement of expenditures related to the grant.

-3. Submit a newsletter / website article including a photograph of yourself and/or students participating in the program.
+5. Must agree to submit a newsletter / website article including a photograph of his or her self.

-4. Present a brief presentation of your project activities funded by an AHS grant at the annual AHS meeting when reasonably possible.
+6. Must agree to present a brief presentation of his or her research activities funded by an AHS grant at the annual AHS meeting when reasonably possible.

-5. Acknowledge AHS in all publications and presentations related to the project conducted under the grant.
+7. Must agree to acknowledge AHS in all publications and presentations related to the research conducted under the grant.